blazingkin/blz-ospl/README.md

 * JDK 7+

-How to use:
+How to setup and use:
 ===
 ## Windows

 1.)
-Add Java to your PATH
+Install Java and make sure it is added to your PATH

 2.)
-Add the folder containing the jar and bat file to your PATH
+Download the blz-ospl project from github

 3.)
+Add the top folder to your PATH

+4.)
 From the command line, run

 > blz-ospl ExampleCode.blz

 ## Unix

 1.)
-Run the following command with "JARPATH" filled in with the correct path
+Install Java

+2.)
+Download the blz-ospl project from github

+3.)
+Add an alias for blz-ospl, this can be done with

+> alias blz-ospl=INSTALLDIRECTORY/blz-ospl.sh

+Where INSTALLDIRECTORY is the directory where you saved the project

+4.)
+From the terminal, run

-> java -jar "JARPATH" -e ExampleCode.blz
+> blz-ospl ExampleCode.blz

 Contact and License
 ===